dipankardas011/dipankardas-portfolio/content/diary/Jul23.md

 description = "Let's talk about my July 2023"
 +++

+# Date 2023-07-25
+1. Done DSA Question
+2. failed to pass one of the campus placement exam
+3. Internship some EKS discussion
+4. research
+5. ksctl doubts regarding which component should help in what

 # Date 2023-07-24
 1. Done some reaseach study
 2. ksctl far thinking